sarahciston/codingcare/posts/guide.md

 >>"Situated Computation is an approach to computational design that grounds technologies in the social world by acknowledging the historical, cultural, and material contexts of designing and making.
 It acknowledges and responds to a setting’s social and technological infrastructures, and refuses to remain ignorant of economic and political structures that shape it."
 >(Dr. A. A. Vernelle Noel, Georgia Tech)

+### When making we ask Why.
+And How and Who.
+Not just What.

 ### we are not in class. we're in community.

+We strike a balance that is neither the top-down hierarchy of a classroom nor the chaos of a "hierarchy-less" blob.
+We acknowledge the power dynamics at play and actively address them, working to help folks feel welcoming in community.

+Our community is less about how it appears to outsiders than how it feels while inside it, except in the sense of inviting folks in.

 We fly under the radar. we are a rag-tag troupe of misfits, a dead poets' society, a laboratory, a not-so-secret guild.